 It may be helpful to discuss the possibility of borrowing from the collection with a Tate curator.
 However, loans are not agreed in this way.
-Initial formal requests for the loan of specific works should be made in writing to the Director, Tate National:
+Initial formal requests for the loan of specific works should be made in writing to the Director, Partnerships and Programmes:

 London SW1P 4RG